 The Christian person and (paid) work

-Although theologians have at times written about Christian faith and (paid) work, much of it is unhelpful.
-Too much of the so-called ‘theologies of’ or ‘the spirituality of’ work is pretty sentimental, and sometimes patronising, for the large part written by those unacquainted with the demands, stresses, compromises and challenges of selling their labour in complex industrial, post-industrial, commercial and private and public settings.
+Search the internet for this and you will find material and books, but few of them are helpful.
+Too much of the so-called ‘theologies of’ or ‘the spirituality of’ work is pretty sentimental, and sometimes patronising, for the large part written by those unacquainted with the demands, stresses, compromises and challenges of selling their labour in industrial, commercial, private and public settings.

-Some examples would be funny were they not seriously said: this injunction, for example: ‘Employees are to work as though God were their boss’ (many of us have worked for bosses who think they are God) or the slightly reassuring ‘Exploitation of workers by employers does not escape God's notice’ - which no doubt acts as an effective break on exploitative or bullying practice...
+Some examples would be funny were they not seriously said: this injunction, for example: ‘Employees are to work as though God were their boss’ (well, many of us have worked for bosses who seem at times to think they are God); and the ever-so slightly reassuring ‘Exploitation of workers by employers does not escape God's notice’ This is certain to act as an effective break on all workplace exploitation.

-In short, many of those who write about Christian faith and paid work are not qualified to do so, and the Christians that are qualified by their experience of being Christian people at work (mainly, by definition, lay and non-academic) lack the voice, the encouragement or the energy.
+The situation appears to be that many of those who write or speak about Christian faith and paid work are not really qualified to do so, and the Christians that are qualified by their experience of being Christian people at work too often lack the voice, the encouragement, or the confidence to do so.

-These are not as clear cut as may be first thought.
-One - the most obvious and the one most popular with writers on this - is to do with the attitude and behaviours to be commended to Christians in their work places (honesty, reliability, care, for example).
+One - the most obvious - is to do with the attitude and behaviour to be commended to Christians in their workplaces (honesty, reliability, conscientiousness, for example).
 In other words, be a good employee.
 You can’t fault that.

 There is little attention to structural and corporate sin and guilt.
-The manifestations of sin that crop up in the world of work often heavily cloaked.
-For example, the claims of ‘expediency’, productivity and profit; the pressures (they are in fact idolatries) to always please bosses, shareholders, elected officials, regulatory bodies) and the burden placed on so many men and women throughout their working lives by excessive workloads, ‘sensible’ regulatory demands, subtle pressure to take work home and not so subtle pressure to hit those ‘vital’ performance or profit targets.
+The manifestations of sin that crop up in the world of work are often heavily cloaked.
+For example, the claims of ‘expediency’, productivity and profit; the pressures (they are in fact idolatries) to always please bosses, shareholders, regulatory bodies; the burden placed on so many men and women throughout their working lives by excessive workloads, long hours and the drive to hit those ‘vital’ performance or profit targets.

-Marx is nowadays out of fashion but much of his analysis of the crimes and compromises of the world of work (premised as so much of it is on capital and maximising financial profit) rings true (his prescription was less helpful, as history appears to indicate).
+Karl Marx may be out of fashion, but much of his analysis of the harm and injustices of the world of work (premised as so much of it is on maximising financial profit, privately owned) ring true, not least with some of the insights of the New Testament.

 Does Christianity have much to say about selling our labour (physical or intellectual)?
 It does, but seems to say not enough.
-Positive examples include Roman Catholic social teaching with its emphasis on the common good (see various encyclicals including Rerum novarum and Laborem exercens.
+Positive examples include Roman Catholic social teaching with its emphasis on the common good (see various encyclicals including Rerum novarum and Laborem exercens).

 Chaplains ‘to’, not priests ‘within’ the workplace